 Jessica was a guest on one of the Dalmatian Pelicans of Greece Photography Workshops that we conducted in January 2018.
 Having run this tour for the past four years, the itinerary is now, in our opinion, the perfect experience.
-But it’s not what we think that matters, the opinion of our guests matter more.
+But it’s not what we think that matters, the view of our guests matters more.

 David learnt that there were two female tigers who had recently given birth to cubs in Tadoba National Park.
 This was probably around late November 2017 & two other females had also given birth a little earlier.
 It seemed that a visit to see the Tigers of Tadoba was on!